alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 * Make sure your UX team is aware of these rules.
 Many UXers don't have to think about this and simply depend on UX software like Sketch or Adobe Illustrator to export the result as an SVG.
 However, automated export tools like this often don't take into consideration these types of rules.
 * Elliptical arcs can be approximated as one or more cubic bezier curves.
 This can be useful, as it animating elliptical arcs is not very common.

-### Clipping `path`s
+### Animating `clip-path`s

-Finally, paths can be clipped using the `<clip-path>` tag.
-A clip path specifies the portion of the display that should be shown.
-Anything that lies outside the bounds of the clip path will not be drawn to the display.
-Note that clip paths only affect the paths contained in the current group (paths belonging to other sibling groups will not be affected).
+The last technique we'll discuss has to do with animating `<clip-path>`s.
+A clip path specifies a region of the display that should be drawn to the screen---anything that lies outside the bounds of a clip path will simply be ignored.
+By animating the bounds of these regions, we can create some cool effects, as we'll see below.

 | Property name      | Element type  | Value type |
 |--------------------|---------------|------------|
 | `android:pathData` | `<clip-path>` | `string`   |

-Clip paths can be animated via path morphing using the `android:pathData` property.
-They are commonly used to create fill animations.
-For example, in the hourglass animation and the heart break animation.
-However, they can also be used to create other effects, such as animating the effect of crossing out an icon, as in the second animation below.
+Just as we saw in the section above, a clip path's region can be transformed by animating the differences in drawing commands specified in the `android:pathData` attribute.
+We can get a better idea of how these animations work by enabling the "show clip paths" checkbox below.
+In each example, the red overlay mask represents the current position of a `<clip-path>`, dictating the portions of the display that should be drawn in each display frame.
+As a result, clip paths are great for animating "fill effects", like in the hourglass and heart examples below.

 {% include posts/2016/10/22/includes9_clipping_paths_animated_svgs.html %}

-### Putting it all together
+### Conclusion: putting it all together

-This example combines all of the combination techniques discussed above:
+Now that we've covered all of the basic icon animation techniques, let's try combining them all in one last epic example!
+In **Figure 10**, we'll animate the following properties:

 * Animate stroke width (progress indicator to check mark).
+* Animate translation and rotation (arrow bounce animation and checkmark to arrow animation).
 * Animate trim path (progress indicator and progress indicator to check mark).
 * Animate path morph (bottom line bounce animation and checkmark to arrow animation).
 * Animate clip path (download arrow fill animation).
-* Animate translation and rotation (arrow bounce animation and checkmark to arrow animation).

 {% include posts/2016/10/22/includes10_downloading_animated_svgs.html %}

-## Sample app
+### Sample app

-Here is the link to the [sample app source code][adp-delightful-details] (mention that the `README.md` file has a bunch of useful information).
+Here is the link to the [sample app source code][adp-delightful-details].

+### Special thanks

+Special thanks to [Nick Butcher][NickButcherGooglePlus] and [Roman Nurik][RomanNurikGooglePlus].

-## Potential footnotes/ideas/todos
+### Potential footnotes/ideas/todos

 * Mention that the `<vector>` tag's `android:alpha` property can also be animated.
 * Should we explain the concept of "scalable vector graphic" or can that be assumed?